patrickbenjamin1/vanilla-static-boilerplate/README.md

 #### HTML Templater

-PCHTML files are template files using a custom (but very simple) templating system, loosely based on the simplicity of JSX
+PCHTML files are template files using a custom (but very simple) templating system, loosely based on the syntax of JSX.

 Under the hood, all these files are turned into JS template strings (i.e. `<p>{name}</p>` is turned into `` `<p>${name}</p>\` ``)

-Anything in the braces is evaluated as javascript and returns the value as a string.
+Anything in braces is evaluated as javascript to the return value of that js (i.e. `<div>{things.map(thing => <p>{thing.name}</p>).join('')</div>}`)

+`Templater.run` supports context (which is passed into pages when using `Build.run`) which is accessed as global variables in the evaluated javascript

-Partials are registered from the `partialsDirectory` given to the build function.
+Additionally, PCHTML supports partials.
+Partials are registered from any PCHTML file in the `partialsDirectory` given to the build function.
 These are accessed using the filename preceded by an underscore.
+Any attributes are passed into the partial as context.

 I.e. `<_header title='foobar' />` will render the file `${partialsDirectory}/header.pchtml` with the context `{ title: 'foobar' }`

 All logic for templating is found in `/build/template.ts`.

-Due to it's similarity in syntax to JSX, I recommend setting VSCode (or whatever IDE you're on) to treat pchtml files as JSX files - but there are some limitations
+Due to it's similarity in syntax to JSX, I recommend setting VSCode (or whatever IDE you're on) to treat pchtml files as JSX files - but there are some limitations:

 - JSX requires a single root html element, whereas this doesn't by design
 - attributes need to be wrapped in quotes, with braces inside - i.e. `<div className={className} />` in JSX would be `<div className="{className}" />` in PCHTML
+- arrays need to be joined as their return is evaluated as strings

 ### Router

-When served, the site should be served as static html files (without the extension)
+When served, the output of dist should be served statically (without the extension)

 Once served, there is a router which takes over navigation events in the browser

-This requests the given HTML for a new page, and looks for a div with the attribute `data-router-root`, and replaces the current `data-router-root` with the new one
+This requests the given HTML for a new page, and looks for a div with the attribute `data-router-root`, and replaces the current `data-router-root` with the new one.
+Therefore, every page needs to have `data-router-root` with anything specific to that page included

-It will also replace anything in the document head that has `data-router-replace` with whatever comes from the new page
+It will also replace anything in the document head that has `data-router-replace` with whatever comes from the new page.
+This is useful for metadata.

 ### TS bundling

 Webpack is used to bundle Typescript

+Anything imported into `app.ts` gets bundled into one bundle which should be included manually in every view.

-Any TS file in `views/` will create a new bundle with that as the entrypoint, allowing page specific code to only be requested for each page.
+Any TS file in `views/` will create a new js bundle in dist with that as the entrypoint, allowing page specific code to only be requested for each page.
 This ensures that only code required for each page is requested, rather than a giant mega bundle, and ensures new code is executed for each page on load.

+Pages with their own js bundle should have them manually included at the end of their body (within data-router-root)

 ### CSS bundling